• Proposed

 Conservation Actions

-No actions are required, it does occur in at least one protected area; Parc National Fazao-Malfakassa in Togo (Kamou et al. 2017).
+No actions are required.
+It does occur in at least one protected area; Parc National Fazao-Malfakassa in Togo (Kamou et al. 2017).

 Use and Trade